 - The odd fold in the perineum area could be distracting

-- May not be ideal for super-long distance riding.
+- It may not be ideal for super-long-distance riding.

-You won’t get as many bells and whistles by choosing Escape Quest bike shorts over the aforementioned products, but you’ll pay less than half the amount, so this garment won’t require you to cut back on your dog’s premium chow.
+You won’t get as many bells and whistles by choosing Escape Quest bike shorts over the products mentioned above, but you’ll pay less than half the amount, so this garment won’t require you to cut back on your dog’s premium chow.

 On the other hand, if you’ve been plagued by chafing issues and figured you’d have to live with the discomfort for the love of your sport, these shorts could save your skin and help you achieve your cycling objectives without cursing your saddle.

-Made with comfortable, moisture-wicking Select Transfer fabric that’s composed of 88-percent nylon and 12-percent elastane, this short style features 6-panel anatomic construction.
+Made with comfortable, moisture-wicking Select Transfer fabric composed of 88 percent nylon and 12 percent elastane, this short style features 6-panel anatomic construction.

 - More affordable than many competitor brands